T-Fun23/CC-HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
-Projects created using HTML and CSS
+Projects created using HTML and CSS for the Web Development CP Certification at Clark College